This chapter describes how to integrate the IoT programmable logic controller StamPLC into Home Assistant.

 encryption:

-When the build finishes, select Factory format to download the firmware.
+When compilation is complete, select Factory format to download the firmware.

-Open ESPHome Web in your browser to upload the firmware.
+Open a browser and visit ESPHome Web to upload the firmware.

-Connect StamPLC to the host via USB-C, click CONNECT and select the device.
+Connect StamPLC to the host using a USB-C cable, click CONNECT, and select the device connection.

-Click INSTALL, select the previously downloaded firmware, and click INSTALL again to flash the device.
+Click INSTALL, select the previously downloaded firmware to upload, then click INSTALL again to flash the firmware to the device.

-After flashing completes the device will automatically reset and boot.
+When flashing is complete, the device will automatically reset.

-When the device boots it will connect to the configured Wi‑Fi.
-Under Settings -> Devices & services you should see the device.
+When the device restarts, it will automatically connect to the previously configured network.
+Under normal circumstances, the device can be discovered in Settings -> Devices & services.

-Click Add to add StamPLC to Home Assistant.
-If you set an API Encryption Key, you may need to enter it here.
+Click Add to integrate StamPLC into Home Assistant.
+If an API Encryption Key was previously set, you may need to enter it here for verification.

 pi4ioe5v6408: